cs1302uga/cs1302-ce25/README.md

    src/main/java/cs1302/ce25/Find.java
    ```

-1. Create a `cs1302.ce25.Find` class based on code below that provides a
+1. Create a `cs1302.ce25.Find` class based on code below that provides some
-   a recursive implementation of the Unix `find` command:
+   starter code for your recursive implementation of the Unix `find` command:

    ```java
    public class Find {